markshuttle/juju-lostandfound/README.md

 [Juju is a model-driven **Operator Lifecycle Manager** (OLM)](https://juju.is/overview).
-Juju greatly improves the experience of running Kubernetes operators, especially in projects that integrate many different operators from different publishers.
+Juju greatly improves the experience of running Kubernetes operators, especially in projects that integrate many operators from different publishers.

-## Why Juju is interesting
+## Why Juju

-[A Kubernetes operator is a container that drives the configuration and operation of a particular workload](https://charmhub.io/about).
+A Kubernetes operator is [a container that drives the config and operation of a workload](https://charmhub.io/about).
 By encapsulating ops code as a reusable container, the operator pattern moves [beyond traditional config management](https://juju.is/beyond-configuration-management) to allow much more agile operations for complex cloud workloads.

 Shared, open source operators **take infra as code to the next level** with community-driven ops and integration code.
 Reuse of ops code [improves quality](https://juju.is/ops-code-quality) and encourages wider community engagement and contribution.
+Operators also improve security through automation, Juju operators are a [community-driven devsecops](https://juju.is/devsecops) approach to open source operations.

 Juju is a **universal OLM** that extends the operator pattern to traditional applications (without Kubernetes) on Linux and Windows.
 Such machine